rejnac/compiled-hymnal/README.md

 Disclosure: The lyrics were prepared on VideoPsalm Church Presentation software (open-source), exported in its native (.vpc) format, and extracted as (.Json) file.

-SDAH Hymnal is part of several other databases and lyrics based projects that we are currently doing in different languages.
+The compilation encapsulates several databases and lyrics in different languages.
 # Multilingual lyrics

 1. English: https://tinyurl.com/rejnac-sdah